hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `use_ip_aliases` - (Optional) Whether alias IPs will be used for pod IPs in the cluster.
 Defaults to `true` if the `ip_allocation_policy` block is defined, and to the API default otherwise.
-Prior to March 31, 2019, the default on the API is `false`; afterwards, it's `true`.
+Prior to June 17th 2019, the default on the API is `false`; afterwards, it's `true`.

 * `cluster_secondary_range_name` - (Optional) The name of the secondary range to be